complexbrains/Neuroscience_Podcasts/README.md

 [Brain Science Podcast](http://brainsciencepodcast.com/) run by Ginger Campel, MD, on mind, body, philosopy, language, emotion in a way all the aspects of brain research.

+[National Institue of Mental Health](https://www.nimh.nih.gov/news/media/2019/.shtml) Includes all the multimedia recorded that goes back to 2013.
+One of my recent favorites is by Dr. Francisco Pereira on [the use of machine learning in brain imaging](https://www.nimh.nih.gov/news/media/2019/francisco-pereira-brain-imaging.shtml)